dmv43/CurrencyExchangeService/README.md

 }
 ```
 Effective date can be omitted, which would mean date would be current if applicable or most recent date for which there is conversion rate.

+Currency exchange rates are sourced from Bank of Canada Valet API